 - Delivered by instructors who understand the challenges of the industrial environment the students work within.

 Although we provide training for users and other affected employees, most of our classes are targeted towards advanced learners such as supervisors, safety managers, production leads, and others with worker oversight responsibilities.
-Often these students also have the responsibility of establishing and implementing their location’s policies and ensuring compliance.
+Often these students also have the responsibility of establishing and implementing their location's policies, OSHA guidelines, and ensuring compliance.

 To support the students in these efforts, our classes usually include resources to help students communicate what they've learned once they've returned to their work environment.
 This can include leader guides, PowerPoint presentations, checklists, and other important resources that help spread safety expertise throughout the organization.